-The bedding and backfill operation should be entirely conducted in the dry if at all possible, but with enough moisture to meet compaction standards.
-The areas immediately next to the structure shall be compacted by handoperated methods.
+The areas immediately next to the structure shall be compacted by hand-operated methods.
 Larger compaction equipment shall be brought within no closer than 4 feet in most embankment installations.
 Changes in dimension or plumb of the structure warn that heavy machines must work further away or be replaced with lighter, more suitable equipment.
+Please see Figure 9 below.

 Full compaction density levels may not be achieved in the first several inches of fill over the top of the structure due to flexing and vibration.

-When required, as determined by the geotechnical engineer, a geotextile or graded soil filter may be used between the select backfill and the insitu soil to prevent migration of fines and possible internal erosion.
+When required, as determined by the geotechnical engineer, a geotextile or graded soil filter may be used between the select backfill and the in-situ soil to prevent migration of fines and possible internal erosion.
 Spread backfill material with equipment running parallel to, not at right angles to the structure.
-See figures 3 and 4.